Staten Island Building Permits — This Week

 inbox every Monday

 13 permits this week.
 Three solar installations totaling $140K+.
-An $84K rooftop array at 21 Bell St. Lower volume means every single permit is a high-value lead with less competition.
+An $84K rooftop array at 21 Bell St. Lower volume makes each record easier to review closely.

 Staten Island Permit FAQ